A cat receiving treatment for diabetes.

 If you give insulin once daily – give it at the same time every day.

-How Do I Store My Cats Insulin?
+How Do I Store My Cat’s Insulin?

 Every insulin is slightly different.
-Most all are sensitive to light.
+Most of them are sensitive to light.
 Some manufacturers recommend that the insulin be stored in the refrigerator and others are ok at room temperature.
 It should always be stored out of direct light.
 I generally recommend that when you open a new box with insulin – mark the date on the box with permanent marker and keep your insulin stored in the box.

-All insulin’s are sensitive to extremes in temperature such as heat and freezing.
+All insulins are sensitive to extremes in temperature such as heat and freezing.
 Review the manufacturer’s recommendations for storage and for expiration dates.

-Most commonly used insulins have the following recommendations:
+Most used insulins have the following recommendations:

-How Long Does the Insulin Last?
+How Long Does Insulin Last?

 Please follow the recommendation from your veterinarian.
 Some insulin manufacturers recommend a new vial be started every 30 days and others recommend every 3 months.
 Realistically, very little insulin is used in 30 days for most cats.
 This is the ideal recommendation.